 Receive Interrupt

-This sample demonstrates data communication with a PC terminal using UART interrupt.
+This sample demonstrates using the UART interrupt method for data communication with a PC terminal.

-The SoC receives the data and triggers an interrupt.
-In the UART interrupt handler, the UART_INT_RD_AVA case stores the received data into a buffer and the UART_FLAG_RX_IDLE case sets received_flag to indicate that the reception is complete.
+In the UART interrupt handler, the received data is stored in a buffer during the UART_INT_RD_AVA interrupt, and the received_flag is set during the UART_INT_RX_IDLE interrupt to indicate the reception is complete.

 Requirements